 Who should use it: Project managers, business owners, designers

-Partnership proposal template
+21. Partnership proposal template

 A partnership proposal is a formal document created by an individual or an organization to propose a collaborative relationship with another party.
 This proposal outlines how the partnership would work, the benefits it would bring to both parties, and the terms and conditions of the partnership.
-It's commonly used in business contexts where companies, non-profits, or other entities seek to join forces for mutual benefit.
+It's commonly used in business contexts where companies, nonprofits, or other entities seek to join forces for mutual benefit.

 Best used for: Establishing a mutually beneficial partnership

-Who should use it: Business owners, sales professionals, non-profit organizations
+Who should use it: Business owners, sales professionals, nonprofit organizations

-Download partnership proposal template
+22. Construction proposal template

 Tips for optimizing a proposal template for your business

 When it comes to proposal templates, you need to make them work for you, not the other way around.
 The template is just a jumping-off point.
-To combat its genericness, it's essential to add your own razzle-dazzle.
+To combat its genericness, it's important to add your own razzle-dazzle.
 Here are a few tips to make any old template sizzle.

 Tailor content to suit the specific project